Tobacco and Nicotine Addiction

-Get involved in the fight against tobacco and nicotine with AAFP resources.
 Tobacco use remains the leading preventable cause of disease, disability, and death in the United States, making tobacco prevention, cessation, and policy issues a top priority in public health.
+Get involved in the fight against tobacco and nicotine with help from the AAFP.

 As family physicians, we have real power in the fight against tobacco and nicotine.

-- Approximately 42,000 lives could be saved, if physicians would advise 90% of smokers to quit and offer them medication or other assistance.
+- Approximately 42,000 lives could be saved, if physicians would advise 90% of smokers to quit, and offer them medication or other assistance.

 In an effort to support family physicians who are taking a frontline approach to prevention and treatment of tobacco use and nicotine dependence, the AAFP provides a variety of products, programs and valuable resources for your patients and your practice.